datastreamapp/api-docs/docs/README.md

 This means your request result was too large.
 Lowering `$top` or only requesting the values you need should resolve this issue.

 ### 408 or 504 Timeout
 This means your request was too complicated and was unable to complete within 30sec.
-Lowering `$top` should resolve this issue.
+Lowering `$top` and/or adding in narrower filtering should resolve this issue.

 ## Disclaimer
 We are currently in a Beta, changes will happen.
 We will do our best effort to keep you informed of any breaking changes.